Christ in Leviticus

 Open the chapter → - Leviticus 16Curated

-From Augustine through the Reformation to modern theology, the Church has read these two goats as two aspects of Christ’s single work.
+The two goats picture two aspects of Christ’s single work.
 The first goat slain points to the blood that satisfies God’s justice and covers sin.
-The second goat sent away points to the removal of sin from the presence of God and God’s people.
-One Christ offers both: His blood satisfies; His departure takes sin away.
-Paul writes: "As far as the east is from the west, so far hath he removed our trans…
+The second goat sent away points to the removal of sin from the presence of God and His people.
+One Christ offers both: His blood covers, and His bearing of sin carries it off.
+The Psalmist sings, "As far as the east is from the west, so far hath he removed our transgressions from us" (Psalm 103:12).
+The goat that dies and the goa…

 Open the chapter → - Leviticus 17Curated